-After leaving the Orlando Sentinel in 2000 and realizing how powerful coaching truly is, I created my own business.
-I became a Certified Professional Coach with the International Coach Federation.
+After leaving the Orlando Sentinel in 2000 and realizing how powerful coaching truly is, I became a Certified Professional Coach with the International Coach Federation.
 I also hold a Master’s degree in Corporate Communication and Technology from Rollins College in Winter Park, FL.

 My goal, and absolute joy, is unlocking the uniqueness in every Thoughtful Leader with whom I work.

 “Mary loosens the blinders Quiet Leaders don’t realize they are wearing.”

 I enjoy giving back to the community and have done so by mentoring for 20 years with WOMEN Unlimited, Inc., helping high-potential women in high-caliber companies see their possibilities and achieve their goals.

-I also facilitate the Network of the Top Companies in Central Florida, which I founded in 1997.
-In addition, I’m on the Board for Neighbors Network, a non-profit that helps older adults remain living independently in their own homes.
-I also am a Team Leader for the Family, Friends & Chicken Soup ministry at St. Margaret Mary Catholic Church in Winter Park, FL.
+I facilitate the Network of the Top Companies in Central Florida, which I founded in 1997.
+I’m on the Board for Neighbors Network, a non-profit that helps older adults remain living independently in their own homes.
+And I’m a Team Leader for the Family, Friends & Chicken Soup ministry at St. Margaret Mary Catholic Church in Winter Park, FL.

-On the personal side, I cared for my mother with Alzheimer’s disease for 10+ years, learning what it took to be a successful caregiver for a loved one with dementia.
+I cared for my mother with Alzheimer’s disease for 10+ years, learning what it took to be a caregiver for a loved one with dementia.
 I shared the knowledge and expertise I gained by speaking to caregiver groups and co-chairing the local leadership council of the Central & North Florida chapter of the Alzheimer’s Association.

 My energy is replenished with long walks, bike riding, reading, yoga and traveling with my husband, Jack.

 develop my ideas, express them in a more confident, comprehensive way and achieve goals that had been on my mind for some time.”